 File Uploading to Client Account

-We can upload your book to your existing retail accounts if you provide us with your ID and password.
+We may be able to upload your book to your existing retail accounts if you provide us with your ID and password, depending on certain security features of the target sales channel, or we can help you through the process.
 The fee is $30 per book title per sales channel such as Amazon or Barnes & Noble.
 Note: We may not be able to upload your title to iBooks.